 But not all tax preparation software is created equal.
 Some options are more comprehensive and cover a wide variety of tax scenarios, while others are more user-friendly to ensure you don’t make an mistakes.
 It’s important to choose the right software package for your tax needs if you want the largest refund possible – or to avoid an uncomfortable meeting with the IRS.

 At BestReviews, we help you narrow down the options.
 We never accept products from manufacturers, so our recommendations are unbiased.
 We consult with experts about the product categories we’re considering to identify the most important features, and then do our own research to make sure the top contenders meet the highest standards.
 That means you can rest assured that you’re choosing the best tax preparation software for your needs.

 Ready to buy tax preparation software?
-Our top recommendations are in the matrix above.
+Our top recommendations are in the product list above.
 For general tips on how to choose tax preparation software and other important information about filing your taxes, continue reading this article.